 In a nutshell, it talks about the three Fulfillment by Amazon FBA options:

-- European Fulfillment Network (EFN) is for new sellers.
+- Part of the Fulfillment by Amazon… More is for new sellers.
 You list on the venues you want.
 You ship to a single fulfillment center.
 Amazon fulfills orders across borders in exchange for a fee.

 - Pan-European FBA is for volume sellers.
 The merchandise is shipped to Europe and stored close to where Amazon anticipates most orders to be placed.
 You sell in all 5 European marketplaces.
 Amazon manages inventory and distributes it as needed.
 No cross-border fee.